Oregon Medical Education Foundation

 • If granted, how you propose to recognize OMEF's contribution.

-Grant applications that can demonstrate a positive and measurable impact for healthcare/medical education in Oregon are accepted anytime during the calendar year for funding decisions in April, July or October.
-Funds are limited so we encourage you to plan ahead and apply early.
+Grant applications that can demonstrate a positive and measurable impact for healthcare/medical education in Oregon are accepted year-round for funding decisions in approximately April, July or October.
+Funds are limited and this is a competitive process, so we encourage you to plan ahead and apply early.
+Regretfully, we cannot fund all requests.

 Connect With Us